nickwynja/continental/README.md

 * Since I run multiple Second Crack blogs on the same server, I've added a feature to specify the name of the blog in the `cron` command which will be logged properly.
 Add the blog name at the end of the run command like this:

         /home/blog/continental/engine/update.sh {SOURCE_PATH} {SECONDCRACK_PATH} my_blog
+* Nested pages work by adding a folder in the `/pages` directory.
+Any `.md` files created in, for example, `/pages/foo/bar.md` will be created in `/www/foo/bar.html`.
+Create `/pages/foo/index.md` to have a page exist at `yoursite.com/foo`.
+I still need to add deletion of `/www/foo` folder when `/pages/foo` is removed.

 ## Change Log ##